Let’s talk about COBRA and open enrollment

 Having the right administration platform can also make a world of difference in the open enrollment process – as well as the ongoing administration of COBRA and direct billing.
 Learn more about the Alegeus COBRA solution, the only 100% cloud-based, fully integrated COBRA administration and consumer-directed platform.

-Kris Saunders has worked in the COBRA space for more than 30 years, including a role as vice president of operations for WageWorks during ten of those years.
-She currently works in consumer solutions for Alegeus.
+About the Author: Kris Saunders has worked in the COBRA space for more than 30 years, including a role as vice president of operations for WageWorks during ten of those years, and as a consumer solutions engineer for Alegeus.
 Kris is certified as a CFCI, CAS and SPHR.